Hidden symmetries and decay for the wave equation on the Kerr spacetime: Introduction

 The small $|a|$ condition which we impose is significantly stronger than the condition that $|a|\leq M$ which implies the existence of a black hole and which might be ideally imposed.
-There are several fundamental and technical reasons for this small $a$ condition.
+There are several fundamental and technical reasons for this small $|a|$ condition.
 Perhaps most importantly, the construction of $\vecTBlend$ relies on there being a region where both $\dt+\fnBlend\omegaH\dphi$ and $\dt$ are timelike in which to perform the blending.
 When $|a|$ is sufficiently large, but still smaller than $M$, there is no such overlapping region, so this particular construction fails.
-In addition, we use the assumption on the smallness of $|a|$ to close the bounded $\vecTBlend$ energy argument and the $\vecK$ energy growth argument.
-If $|a|$ is not small relative to the absolute constants appearing in those estimates, it would not be possible to close the boot strap.
+In addition, we use the assumption on the smallness of $|a|$ to close the bounded $\vecTBlend$ energy argument.
+If $|a|$ is not small relative to the absolute constants appearing in that estimate, it would not be possible to close the boot-strap argument.
 A clear technical obstacle is that, in the proof of the Morawetz estimate, we perturb the Hardy estimate in \eqref{eq:IntroNeedHardy}.
 If $|a|$ were too large, the perturbation argument would fail, and our numerical investigation suggests that when $|a|$ is larger than about $.9 M$, there are no longer positive solutions of the associated ODE, which we use to prove the estimate.
 These obstacles are the most fundamental obstacles to extending the range of $|a|$, but there are also numerous other, technical estimates in which we have made use of the smallness of $|a|$.

-Having summarized our method, we will now compare it with methods used in recent, related work.
+Having summarised our method, we will now compare it with methods used in recent, related work.
 Recently, others have constructed a bounded energy \cite{DafermosRodnianski:KerrEnergyBound,TataruTohaneanu}.
 To make a comparison, we point to several features which they share but which are different from those in our approach.